 Vanakkam!
 (That’s 'hello' in Tamil, my native tongue.)

-I am Krishna, a third-year Research Assistant at the Media Computing Group, Aachen.
+I am Krishna, a research assistant/PhD candidate at the Media Computing Group, Aachen.

-I’m driven by the need to help the society, in the current information age, realize the potential of data through data analysis.
-I design, build, and investigate interaction techniques that make data analysis easier to perform, learn, and present.
-I envision my research to remove some fog in the metaphorical-data-analysis glasses, resulting in clearer and more accurate insights.
+I am driven to help improve data scientists' workflow.
+I study how data workers deal with various phases of data science: learning, performing, debugging, and reporting; based on my findings, I design, build, and investigate interaction techniques that can alleviate data workers' problems.
+I envision my research to remove some fog in the metaphorical-data-analysis glasses, resulting in clearer and more accurate insights—after all, we live in the age of data!

 StatPlayground is a web-based prototype, that allows users to directly manipulate characteristics of data (e.g., mean, variance, outliers) through visualizations (e.g., box plot) and view the resulting effect on the inferential statistics (e.g., p-value, effect size) and vice versa. (read more)